Gambling Laws in Japan

 Key Facts

-Still, only a few specific forms of gambling are legally permitted in Japan, including Pachinko, lotteries and the public sports of horse racing, bicycle racing, motorbike racing and boat racing.
-In terms of online gambling, there is currently no law that states the activity is illegal, with many residents of Japan joining the numerous online casinos and sports betting sites for their gambling entertainment.
+• In terms of online gambling, there is currently no law that states the activity is illegal.
+Many residents join the numerous online casinos and sports betting sites for their gambling entertainment.

 Robin Storm